General Electric T58: Other

 Two T58s, converted to turbojets by the removal of the power turbines, were used as the engines on the Maverick TwinJet 1200.

 The Carroll Shelby turbine cars entered in the 1968 Indianapolis 500 race were powered by T58s.
 The cars were found to be using variable inlets to get around the USAC regulations on the maximum allowable inlet size and were disqualified.

-Turboshaft engines like the GE T58, Lycoming T53/T55 are also used to power high performance powerboats, such as aport and offshore vee, and catamaran hulls like the Skater "Jet Set" or Mystic Powerboats "My Way", water jet river racers like Unnatural Disaster and hydroplanes.
-Some of these boats run in excess of 200 mph, despite them being open cockpit pleasure boats.